 Triferex 150 Forte Side Effects

-Note: This page contains side effects data for the generic drug multivitamin with iron.
-It is possible that some of the dosage forms included below may not apply to the brand name Triferex 150 Forte.
+Note: This document contains side effect information about multivitamin with iron.
+Some of the dosage forms listed on this page may not apply to the brand name Triferex 150 Forte.

 For the Consumer